-The biggest difference between a mortgage broker and a loan officer is that the latter works on behalf of a lending institution (a bank, credit union, or others) to offer and process loans only from that institution.
-Although a loan officer may market quite a variety of loans, they all are products of that lender alone.
+The biggest difference between a mortgage broker and a mortgage banker is that the latter is employed by a lending institution (a bank, credit union, or others) to process loans solely from the products of that institution.
+There may be a wide range of loans types to draw from, but all are products of that particular lender.

-A mortgage banker (also known as an "account executive" or "loan representative") acts on behalf of the borrower to the lender.
-The borrower is guided through the entire process, from loan selection to closing, by the mortgage banker.
-Mortgage bankers may be compensated with a commission or salary for their work by their employers.
+A mortgage banker (also called an "account executive" or "loan representative") acts on behalf of the borrower to the lender.
+From finding a loan program to closing, a loan officer will help a borrower through the process.
+Lending institutions give their mortgage bankers a salary or commission.